Roccat Kone [+]

 Vertical scroll speed - how far scrolling the mouse wheel takes scroll a page

 Horizontal tilt speed - adjust the speed of the mouse wheel tilting will scroll a page

 DPI switcher - allows you to specify the DPI for each of the five DPI steppings, as well and turning off steppings if you just want to define 2 or three steppings that you want.

 Double click - the timing between click that will be registered as a double click

 2. Button Assignment - here we get to program what each button will do.
 There are many predefined options for general use as well as a heap of defined macros for many of your favourite games.
 You cannot change the default action for is the left and right mouse buttons, you can assign an easyShift[+] to them.

 The macro manager which is accessible from here allows you to tinker with any of the predefined macros as well as create your own.

-3. Color Control - well you guessed it, you can change the lighting.
-You can assign an individual color to each of the four leds, change the lighting effects, change the color flow and the speed of the chosen lighting effect.
+3. Colour Control - well you guessed it, you can change the lighting.
+You can assign an individual colour to each of the four LEDs, change the lighting effects, change the colour flow and the speed of the chosen lighting effect.

 4. Advanced Control - this is where all the finessing of your mouse happens:

 Advanced Sensitivity - you can increase or decrease the X and Y sensitivity of your mouse